-Krieger Schechter Day School (KSDS) is a co-educational, K–8 independent day school with high academic standards and a core of Jewish values.
-We draw Jewish students from Baltimore City and the greater Baltimore area.
-We are committed to shaping intellectually engaged young people of strong character and deep commitment to their Jewish identity.
+Krieger Schechter Day School is a co-educational, K–8 independent day school with high academic standards and a foundation of Jewish values.
+We are committed to shaping intellectually engaged young people of strong character with a deep commitment to their Jewish identity.

-- Co-ed K–8, Baltimore-area independent Jewish day school
+- Co-ed, K – 8 independent Jewish day school in Baltimore

 - Founded in 1981